the-machine-hall/nfsrb/README.md

 ## Prerequisites ##

-In addition to a default OpenBSD installation you need:
+**No** additional prerequisites required for a default OpenBSD installation.

-* bash

 ## How to use ##